Jubilee (character): Vampire abilities

 Jubilee gained the powers of a vampire from her transformation by the bite of Xarus, the son of Dracula.
 They include superhuman strength and speed, and turning into vapor.
 It is possible that she can heal much faster than a human.
 As a vampire, Jubilee now possesses all of the weaknesses of a vampire.
 She uses a medallion created by Xarus which allows all vampires to endure the sunlight.
 Quentin Quire later apparently cured Jubilee from her vampiric status after using a shard of the Phoenix Force he carried to save her from certain death, restoring her mutant powers in the process.

 Innate traits and abilities

 Jubilee is a talented gymnast and in-line skater.
 While living on her own, she used her skills to evade capture while stealing to survive, first from the various shops in the mall and later at the X-Men's Australian base.
 She has also displayed above average hand-to-hand combat skills, having learned street-fighting techniques while in Los Angeles County Juvenile Hall, and being coached further by Wolverine.
-Her skills are sufficient to survive combat with the Hand.
 She also demonstrated strong leadership abilities, often being placed in a field commander role by Banshee during her closing time with Generation X, and acting as a drill-sergeant figure for the most recent New Warriors team.

 In an issue of the Wolverine comic series, it was stated that Jubilee has dyscalculia.